tskit-dev/tskit-site/_resources/kelleher2016.md

 doi: 10.1371/journal.pcbi.1004842
 timestamp: 2016-04-04
 ---
-This is where it all started.
+This is where the tree sequence data structure was first described.
 Here we introduce the [msprime](/software/msprime.html) coalescent simulator and the core algorithms and data structures that would later be separated out into [tskit](software/tskit.html).